 And here are the GRE® cutoffs of the top ten schools in the US:

 Check out the GRE® cutoffs for the Top 35 US universities in this eBook

-As we can see, every single university but one has an average requirement of at least 320, so anything above 320 could be considered a good GRE® score.
+As you can see, every single university has an average requirement of at least 320, so anything above 320 could be considered a good GRE® score.

 What is a good score to target on each section?

-The following table shows the GRE® scores of students at different countries(2017).
-Data shows that Indian test takers on average, tend to fall behind on the AWA and Verbal sections, but perform relatively well on the Quants section.
-So if you are just getting started with your GRE® preparation, the Verbal section can become your key area of focus.
+The following table shows the GRE® scores of students at different countries(July 2015 - June 2020).
+Data shows that Indian-test takers, on average, tend to fall behind on the AWA and Verbal sections, but perform relatively well in the Quants section.
+So if you are just getting started with your GRE® preparation, the Verbal section can be your key area of focus.